 There are many factors to consider when engaging a remote contingent staffing service.

-• You Need to Estimate Management Requirements: Just like in-house staff, contingent workers need oversight.
+- You Need to Estimate Management Requirements: Just like in-house staff, contingent workers need oversight.
 Whether you hire independent contractors or use a managed service, the manager can be you or someone from the staffing firm.
 Although independent contractors might seem less costly, you are solely responsible for managing them.
 It's important to consider your managers' time too, as answering small questions, coaching, and engagement take time, which could make the cost worth it.
 Managed remote staffing services assign a dedicated account manager who ensures your tasks are completed correctly and on schedule.
-When you want to assign new projects or adjust performance expectations, just send a quick message, and they will handle it, allowing you to focus on what matters most.
+When you want to assign new projects or adjust performance expectations, just send a quick message, and they will handle it so you can focus on what matters most.

-• Security and Privacy: Whenever you bring in external workers to support your organization, security risks are involved.
+- Security and Privacy: Whenever you bring in external workers to support your organization, there are security risks.
 The level of the security challenge depends on various factors, including:

 Some factors depend on the type of work you outsource.
-You should also consider the security protocols of contractors.
+You should also consider contractors' security protocols.
 Contract contingent workers often use their personal computers and home networks, and they may not take steps to protect their devices from intrusion or theft.
-Managed service providers reduce the risk for their clients by using secure buildings, networks, company devices, and enterprise-grade IT security measures.
+Managed service providers reduce their clients' risk by using secure facilities, networks, company devices, and enterprise-grade IT security measures.

 Managing the Workforce of the Future